JimmDiGrizli/phalcon-bootstrap/README.md

 Bootstrap component for Phalcon [![Build Status](https://travis-ci.org/JimmDiGrizli/phalcon-bootstrap.png?branch=develop)](https://travis-ci.org/JimmDiGrizli/phalcon-bootstrap)
 ===============================

+This component is used as a basis for [Pherlin](https://travis-ci.org/JimmDiGrizli/pherlin).
+I recommend to use it instead of this bootstrap.

 Bootstrap component for a quick start developing applications on Phalcon.

 The main features of the component: